Amber Irving: Room 11

 I am so pleased to welcome you to Room 11 for your first exciting year at Birkdale Intermediate!
 Students will be given plenty of opportunities to ‘Strive for Excellence’ and showcase their abilities as independent learners.

-Our English programme begins with Poetry from around the world and an introduction to the Three Level Guide reading strategy.
-During Reading, students will analyse poems as well as craft their own poem with a ‘New Zealand flavour’ for Writing.
+Our English programme begins with Poetry from around the world and an introduction to the ‘Connect, Extend, Challenge’ reading strategy.
+During Reading, students will analyse poems as well as craft their own poem in a given style for Writing.

 Throughout the year, Mathematics will focus on developing core Number, Algebra and Measurement skills.
 As independent learners, we will also have a focus on developing problem solving strategies using real world examples.
 Ensuring the students continue to strengthen their basic facts also remains important.